This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 Malignant mesothelioma, although relatively rare, is a very fast-growing and swift-spreading form of cancer, thus rendering it difficult to treat once it has reached later stages.
 Due to its lengthy period of dormancy, mesothelioma is sadly often not diagnosed until it has already metastasized.

-Mesothelioma is strongly associated with exposure to fibrous carcinogens, namely asbestos, and is commonly diagnosed in people whose careers led them to be exposed to asbestos fibers on a daily basis—such as construction workers, HVAC professionals, and vinyl flooring manufacturers and installers.
-There are various treatment options available for people living with mesothelioma cancer, one of which is targeted therapy.
+Mesothelioma is strongly associated with exposure to fibrous carcinogens, namely asbestos, and is commonly diagnosed in people whose careers led them to be exposed to asbestos fibers on a daily basis—such as construction workers, vinyl flooring manufacturers and installers and HVAC professionals.
+Targeted therapy is one of several various treatment options available for people living with mesothelioma cancer.

 What is targeted mesothelioma therapy?

 Targeted mesothelioma therapy is a mode of treatment for malignant mesothelioma cancer that focuses specifically on destroying cancerous cells—and on sparing the healthy cells that surround them.
 Unlike older, traditional forms of cancer therapy such as chemotherapy and radiation treatment, targeted therapies work to reduce damage to healthy tissue while doling out as much damage as possible to malignant tissue.